vive12345/Health-Manager-system/README.md

 -Database: SQL

 ## Project Functions and Features
-User-Friendly Interface: Users can input their activities in natural English, and the app records details such as the type and duration of exercises.
+1.User-Friendly Interface: Users can input their activities in natural English, and the app records details such as the type and duration of exercises.
 The UI is designed to be simple and intuitive.

-Personalized Recommendations: Utilizing KNN algorithms, the app recommends exercises and foods based on user data.
+2.Personalized Recommendations: Utilizing KNN algorithms, the app recommends exercises and foods based on user data.

-Motivation and Reminders: Sends regular notifications to users' phones with recommended exercises and foods based on their calorie goals.
+3.Motivation and Reminders: Sends regular notifications to users' phones with recommended exercises and foods based on their calorie goals.

-Chatbot Integration: Includes a chatbot feature using the ChatGPT API for interactive user support.
+4.Chatbot Integration: Includes a chatbot feature using the ChatGPT API for interactive user support.

-Automatic Calculations: Automatically calculates BMR and the calories a user needs based on their input data.
+5.Automatic Calculations: Automatically calculates BMR and the calories a user needs based on their input data.

 ## PyCharm Environment Variables